shiftstack/ansible-role-routed-lb/README.md

 This role will do the following:
 * If BGP neighbors are provided in the config, it'll deploy FRR and peer with your BGP neighbor(s).
 If the VIPs are created on the node, they'll be routed in your infrastructure.
 * Deploy HAproxy to load-balance and monitor your service.
-* The VIPs will be removed if no backend was found healthy for a given service, therefore not routed in BGP if FRR is deployed
+* If the VIPs are provided in the config, they will be created if a minimum number of backend(s) are found healthy for a given service, and therefore routed in BGP if FRR is deployed.
-* The VIPs will be created if a minimum number of backend(s) are found healthy for a given service, and therefore routed in BGP if FRR is deployed.
+* They will be removed if no backend was found healthy for a given service, therefore not routed in BGP if FRR is deployed

 So if you're hosting multiple Load-Balancers, your web traffic will be:
 * routed thanks to BGP if FRR is deployed
-* load-balanced at the VIP level thanks to BGP if FRR is deployed
+* load-balanced and high-availability at the VIP level thanks to BGP if FRR is deployed
 * load-balanced between healthy backends thanks to HAproxy
-* highly available since the VIPs are removed when all backends are found unhealthy for all services using them.

 Requirements